Your child can be referred by:

 Speech and Language Therapy:

 Nursery school staff are asked to complete the Nursery Communication Screening Assessment Form and attach it to their referral.
-Please identify the areas of difficulties and the strategies in place and evidence the impact of these strategies for two terms prior to the referral.
+Please identify the areas of difficulties and the additional strategies in place and evidence the impact of these strategies for two terms prior to the referral.

-All schools are asked to provide relevant Speech and/or Language Link screening assessments and attach the analysis to the referral.
 If the school do not subscribe to Speech/Language Link, please indicate this on the referral form.

 Paediatricians and GPs are asked to describe the concerns in as much detail as possible on the referral form and what impact this is having on the child and family.
 We need information on the child's understanding, expressive language, speech production and social skills.